 - Do you guarantee results?

 No, I do not, for the simple reason that I am not you.
 I only promise to give you the best advice that I can, based on both evidence and experience, and to also admit when I don’t know something or when the evidence for a claim is lacking.
-Ultimately, your success at weight loss, fitness improvement, or any other health goal you have, will depend on your ability to implement and sustain the strategy that we will develop together.
+Your success depends on your ability to implement and sustain a sound strategy, which I will help you build.

 - Do you have a satisfaction guarantee?

 Yes, I do.
 If you believe that, after eight coaching sessions, we failed to cover a topic or issue that really mattered to you (and that you did wait until the last minute to raise), I will give you an another coaching session at no charge.